ehmicky/error-serializer/README.md

 //   [errors]: [Error: one, Error: two]
 ```

-## Constructor's arguments
+## Constructors

 By default, when an error with custom [`classes`](#classes) is parsed, its
 constructor is not called.
-In most cases, this is not a problem though since any
+In most cases, this is not a problem since any
-property previously set by the constructor is still preserved, providing it is
+property previously set by that constructor is still preserved, providing it is
 serializable and enumerable.

 However, if the `error.constructorArgs` property is set, the constructor will be